loneicewolf/Rootkits-6.19.11/README.md

 As I turned 26, I thought "lets make another rootkit for a new kernel, since fedora/qubes updated", and yeah here I am!

-**If you have feedback** \
-Please do open a issue with the feedback!
-Any feedback, idea, or thoughts or tests is warmly welcome!

 **Major Goal** \
 create original ideas like for example a DISK-HIDER or SECRET-STORAGE.